Skip to content

 Canyonlands National Park Camping

 Canyonlands National Park is a wonderland of ancient geology, carved out by the mighty Colorado River.
-Stand atop any one of the flat-topped, red-rock mesas, and you’ll revel in dramatic panoramic landscapes filled with deep canyons, pinnacles, cliffs and spires.
+Witness the sun rise while standing atop any one of the flat-topped, red-rock mesas — something only camping in Canyonlands grants.
+Stay the night and revel in dramatic panoramic landscapes filled with deep canyons, pinnacles, cliffs and spires.
 Or walk along a canyon floor and harness the power of the deep canyon walls that reach the sky.

-Better yet, stay overnight.
 For first-class access to hiking, biking and stargazing, a Canyonlands camping experience is unmatched.
 The park itself houses first-come, first-served developed sites or backcountry access via permit.
-And nearby, find glamping and BLM camping opportunities.
+And nearby, find glamping, RV and BLM camping opportunities in Dead Horse State Park, Moab and Monticello

 Camping along the White Rim Trail in in Canyonlands National Park.